© Denzil Green

 Literature & Lore

-A Champagne glass actually has to be made rough enough inside (though imperceptible to us) that it will contain hundreds if not thousands of tiny “nucleation sites” — rough places where the liquid is repelled just enough to allow the carbon dioxide in it to go back into a gas, and form a bubble.
+A champagne glass actually has to be made rough enough inside (though imperceptible to us) that it will contain hundreds if not thousands of tiny “nucleation sites” — rough places where the liquid is repelled just enough to allow the carbon dioxide in it to go back into a gas, and form a bubble.
 Trails of bubbles will appear to move upward from several definite places inside the glass, because those will be the best “nucleation sites.”
 A wet, previously used glass will have more of those rough spots filled in with liquid.
 Thus, a second glass of champagne in the same glass will appear to be less bubbly, as there are fewer spots for bubbles to form.
+O’Hare, Mick.
+Food science and food myths: James Bond may have been onto something.
+London: Daily Telegraph.
+5 October 2010.

 The Romans named the Champagne area of France “campania”, because they felt its flatlands resembled Campania in Italy.